deroliver/Workout_Anywhere_App/README.md

 ---

-WorkoutAnywhere is a health and fitness company in Spokane Washington that was looking for a developer to write a mobile app.
+WorkoutAnywhere was looking for a developer to write a mobile app.

 They wanted an app that could simulate the experience their users have on their website.

 ---